 As always, it’s important to listen to YOUR body and know that taking a break in this manner can (and possibly should) be something you come back to monthly, every other month or whenever you feel you need it.
 You can also shorten your Caffeine-Free Challenge to just 7 days – it is whatever you want and need it to be.

-Join The TY Tribe, our Closed Facebook group to join others in this 14-Day Challenge, beginning on October 15th!
-AND for direct support, please join the Caffeine Free Challenge email list, you will receive emails ONLY about this challenge, with support, recipe ideas, and information about exclusive giveaways.
+Join The TY Taste Buds, our Closed Facebook group to join others in this 14-Day Challenge no matter when you start.
+AND for direct support, please join the Caffeine Free Challenge email list, you will receive emails for this easy challenge, with support, research, recipe ideas and more.

 *Please note: Some decaffeinated coffees can contain low levels of caffeine, 5-10mg has been found in an 8 ounce cup of some brands of decaf coffee compared to approx 85mg in an 8 ounce cup of caffeinated coffee.
 Coffee that is decaffeinated using the Swiss Water Process method can remove up to 99.9% of caffeine.